Reclaiming Lives Through Humanities Education

-Seeking answers to the toughest questions about poverty in the United States, writer Earl Shorris, had looked everywhere.
-One resounding answer came from his conversation with a woman in a maximum-security prison: The difference between rich and poor is the humanities.
 Shorris took that idea and started a course at the Roberto Clemente Family Guidance Center in New York City.
 With a faculty of friends, he began teaching the great works of literature and philosophy from Plato to Kant, Cervantes to Socrates, and Hume, all at the college level, to dropouts, immigrants, and ex-prisoners.
-From that class have came two dentists, a nurse, two PhDs, a fashion designer, a drug counselor, and other successes.
+From that class have come two dentists, a nurse, two PhDs, a fashion designer, a drug counselor, and other successes.

-The center of every course is now, in every language and culture, as it has always been, the students who came heroically from the edge of hopelessness to the beauty and clarity of reflective thinking.
-The Clemente course in humanities teaches of classical works in moral philosophy, art history, history, literature and logic.
+The center of every course is now, as it has always been, the students who came heroically from the edge of hopelessness to the beauty and clarity of reflective thinking.
+The Clemente course teaches of classical works in moral philosophy, art history, history, literature, and logic.

-Shorris had spent three years interviewing poor people around the country and found numerous forces, including hunger, isolation, illness, landlords, police, abuse, drugs, criminals, racism, and others creating what he calls a ”surround of force,” which prevents these people from interacting with society.
-He figured out how to open a portal of escape from a society that had ravaged these people.
+Shorris had spent three years interviewing poor people around the country and found numerous forces, including hunger, isolation, illness, landlords, police, abuse, drugs, criminals, racism, and others creating what he calls a ”surround of force” which prevents these people from interacting with society.
+He figured out how to open a portal of escape from conditions that ravaged these people.

-He insisted the courses be taught by capable professors from esteemed universities, figured how to entice them into doing it, and found the money to pay them and support each course with the help of the local folks who believed in what he was establishing.
-Each course differed slightly, as determined by the professors teaching.
+He insisted the courses be taught by capable professors from esteemed universities, figured out how to entice them into doing it, and found the money to pay them and support each course with the help of local people who believed in what he was doing.

-Students must go through an interview process after responding to advertisements and word of mouth in their neighborhoods.
-The course paid their transportation, child care, food, books, and necessary materials but in return they had to study, read, and think harder than they ever imagined possible.
-Not all make it through the program that can last for four years, but an amazing number successfully continue to conventional colleges.
+Students must go through an interview process after responding to advertisements and word of mouth.
+The course pays their transportation, child care, food, books, and necessary materials, but in return they have to study, read, and think harder than they ever imagined possible.
+Not all make it through the program, which can last for four years, but an amazing number continue on to conventional colleges.

 The courses exist in Argentina, Mexico, and Sudan, to name but a few, and from Bard College in New York to Berea College in Kentucky and Indian tribes in Alaska.
-In Madison, Wisconsin 14 of the students in a single class went on to college, but Shorris says most of his teachers would agree that college is only one indication of a successful life.
-College may contribute to happiness; but a healthy family, steady employment, a stable home, the enjoyment of music, art, literature, and participation in their community are equal measures of happiness most students have experienced.
+In Madison, Wisconsin, 14 of the students in a single class went on to college, but Shorris says most of his teachers would agree college is only one indication of a successful life.
+College may contribute to happiness, but a healthy family, steady employment, stable home, enjoyment of music, art, literature, and participation in the community are equal measures of happiness most students report experiencing.
 Socrates, Shorris says, “would tell us that using knowledge gained in the course, to have a life of virtue, would be the best road to happiness.”
-Nevertheless, college is easier to measure than happiness.

 This is an amazing story from a man who lived to see his dream become a reality across the world.
-It is also a travelogue of the world and the people who reside in it.
-It is a story more in the field of education need to hear.
+It is also a travelogue of the world and the people who live in it.
+It is a story more people in the field of education need to hear.